From Evidence to Narrative: The Convergence of True Crime Media and DNA Forensics

 President, Worldwide Association of Women Forensic Experts

-Anna Barbaro serves as President of the Worldwide Association of Women Forensic Experts, an honor member of various scientific associations, reviewer for several international scientific journals and is a Member of the Editorial Committee of international scientific journals.
+Anna Barbaro as President of the Worldwide Association of Women Forensic Experts, an honor member of various scientific associations, reviewer for several international scientific journals and is a Member of the Editorial Committee of international scientific journals.
 Anna has been an invited speaker at various national and international conferences, is an organizer of courses and conferences about Forensic Sciences, and a member of the Scientific Committee of several courses and conferences.
 She is the Director of the Studio Indagini Mediche E Forensi (SIMEF) laboratory (Italy), a researcher at the University of Alcalà (Spain), and professor in several degree and post-degree courses about Forensic science.

 Ashley Flowers